timbru31/SilkSpawnersShopAddon/README.md

 ## Data usage collection of bStats

 #### Disabling bStats
-The file _../plugins/bStats/config.yml_ contains an option to opt-out
+The file `./plugins/bStats/config.yml` contains an option to *opt-out*.

 #### The following data is **read and sent** to https://bstats.org and can be seen under https://bstats.org/plugin/bukkit/SilkSpawnersShopAddon
 * Your server's randomly generated UUID